Tractable General Equilibrium: Introduction

-Nearly half a century after Walras' initial foray into general equilibrium analysis, a group of academics brought together by the Cowles Commission in 1939 reinitiated a study of Walras' economic model with the purpose of bringing rigorous mathematics to the analysis of markets.
+Nearly half a century after Walras' initial foray into general equilibrium analysis, a group of academics brought together by the Cowles Commission in 1939 reinitiated a study of Walras' economic model with the aim of bringing rigorous mathematics to the analysis of markets.
 One of the earliest and most important outputs of this collaborative effort was the introduction of a broad and well-justified class of Walrasian economies known as \mydef{competitive economies} \cite{arrow-debreu}, for which the existence of Walrasian equilibrium was established by a novel application of fixed point theorems to economics.
-With the question of existence thus resolved, the field subsequently turned its focus to investigating questions on the \mydef{stability} of Walrasian equilibrium i.e., which price-adjustment processes can settle at a Walrasian equilibrium and under what assumptions? \cite{uzawa1960walras,balasko1975some,arrow-hurwicz, cole2008fast, cheung2018dynamics,fisher-tatonnement, jain2005market, codenotti2005market, codenotti2006leontief, chen2009spending}.
+With the question of existence thus resolved, the field subsequently turned its focus to questions on the \mydef{stability} of Walrasian equilibrium, i.e., which price-adjustment processes can settle at a Walrasian equilibrium and under which assumptions~\cite{uzawa1960walras,balasko1975some,arrow-hurwicz, cole2008fast, cheung2018dynamics,fisher-tatonnement, jain2005market, codenotti2005market, codenotti2006leontief, chen2009spending}?

-Most relevant work on stability has been concerned with the convergence properties of \emph{t\^atonnement}.
-Beyond Walras' justification for \emph{t\^atonnement}'s relevance to real-world economies, research on \emph{t\^atonnement} in the post-world war II economics literature is motivated by the fact that it can be understood as a plausible explanation of how prices move in real-world markets \cite{gillen2020divergence}.
-Hence, if one could prove that \emph{t\^atonnement\/} is a \mydef{universal price-adjustment process} (i.e., a price-adjustment process that converges to a Walrasian equilibrium in all competitive economies), then perhaps it would be justifiable to claim real-world economies would also eventually settle at a Walrasian equilibrium.
+Most relevant work on stability has been concerned with the convergence properties of t\^atonnement.
+Beyond Walras' justification for t\^atonnement's relevance to real-world economies, research on t\^atonnement in the post-World-War-II economics literature is motivated by the fact that it can be understood as a plausible explanation of how prices move in real-world markets \cite{gillen2020divergence}.
+Hence, if one could prove that t\^atonnement is a \mydef{universal} price-adjustment process, i.e., one that converges to a Walrasian equilibrium in all competitive economies, then perhaps it would be justifiable to claim real-world economies would also eventually settle at a Walrasian equilibrium.